JasonMarkol/Trickle-Down-Mindset--Book-Note/Productive- productivity/FASTER WORKFLOWS.md

 # SETTING OBJECTIVES TO GET WHAT YOU NEED
 Probably the most highly effective method to get what you need out of life is to set targets.
 Targets create a transparent image of the place you wish to be and enable you to work out the steps to get there.
 Objective setting is a behavior of many profitable folks, from sport personalities to enterprise giants.
 They've achieved their greatness by creating targets.

+# WHY TARGETS ARE ESSENTIAL （越狱 dig deep plan and go）
+Targets are necessary as a result of they offer you focus.
+They inspire you to take motion and to maneuver towards the change that you really want and need on your future.
+Objectives don’t must be massive, furry, audacious objectives, like creator and motivational speaker Anthony Robbins suggests, however they are often small enhancements you need in your life.
+Whether or not it’s operating a marathon, writing a weblog put up or simply altering a nasty behavior, all are objectives of differing types. <br/>
+Objectives aid you to attain what you need and really feel the satisfaction of self-enchancment.
+Skilled targets assist you be extra productive in work.
+For those who’re clear about what your objectives are, you possibly can concentrate on priorities.
+It’s simpler to know what to work on and what deserves your consideration.
+In the event you spend your days engaged on the correct issues, the issues that add worth and show you how to obtain your objectives, you’ll obtain the objectives extra rapidly.